econia-labs/econia/src/docker/README.md

 This Docker compose file specifies an end-to-end testing environment based on a local testnet compiled from source, with Econia and the Econia faucet published under single-signer vanity address accounts generated from plaintext (compromised) private keys.

-Note that before you can use this file you will have to update the indexer submodule:
+Note that before you can use this file you will have to update the `aptos-core` submodule:

 ```sh
 # From Econia repo root